 “Respect your body.
 Eat well.
 Dance forever.” -Eliza Gaynor Minden

-Cut the crap…literally.
+Cut out the junk.
 Drink water, tea, coffee (if you have to).
 For breakfast, especially, eat foods that are high in protein.
-Junk food and fast food does NOT count.
+Fast food does NOT count.
 Be kind to your body.
 Do yoga, go running, take your meds on a regular basis if you’re prescribed.
-And if you’re misdiagnosed, go see a doctor that knows what the hell he’s actually doing.
-The wrong pills WILL poison you.
+And if you’re misdiagnosed, go see a doctor that knows what he’s actually doing.
+The wrong pills will poison you.
 And, if life gets really rough, you go right ahead and reach for that dark chocolate.
 Oh, and a good Merlot doesn’t hurt either.

 2.)
 Travel often and in good company: